bradbunce/launchdarkly-lambda-logger/README.md

 ### Important Note

-This utility is focused solely on providing console logging with dynamic log levels controlled by LaunchDarkly.
+This utility uses Winston for robust logging with dynamic log levels controlled by LaunchDarkly.
+Each log entry includes a timestamp and proper formatting for both simple messages and complex objects.
 It does not log or display LaunchDarkly SDK flag evaluation events.
 If you need to monitor flag evaluations, you should set up event listeners directly on your LaunchDarkly client:

 ```javascript
 ldClient.on('update', (settings) => {